fcarvalhopacheco/HOW2/myOSsetup.md

 # macOS Catalina 10.15.1
-My configuration and set up for macOS Catalina
+This is my configuration and set up for macOS Catalina

 - **Homebrew**
    * Free open-source package managements system that simplifies the installation of software on macOS and Linux